-This is the ninth edition of our Sport for Business listing of 50 Women of Influence in Irish Sport.
+This is the tenth edition of our Sport for Business listing of 50 Women of Influence in Irish Sport.

-We are proud to do so this year with a new partner in AIG, an organisation that have pledged their commitment to equality in their partnerships with Gaelic Games, Tennis, Golf and more, for whom “Effort is Equal” and with whom we have ambitious plans to extend the reach of this annual celebration of the Women who are making a difference.
+We are proud to do so again this year with AIG, an organisation that has pledged its commitment to equality in its partnerships with Gaelic Games, Tennis, Golf and more, for whom “Effort is Equal” and with whom we have ambitious plans to extend the reach of this annual celebration of the Women who are making a difference.

-They are drawn as before from the worlds of leadership, partnership, storytelling and performance.
+This year’s list will be drawn as before from the worlds of leadership, partnership, storytelling, and performance.

 We began this journey in 2013 when challenged that we would never be able to produce a list of twenty Influential Women in Irish Sport.
 The 20 stretched to 30, then 40 and 50 and it still does not do justice to the talent that is out there.

-The list we will continue to build over the coming weeks is a snapshot of those women who are making a mark on how sport is played, consumed, grown and delivered.
+The list we will build over the coming weeks is a snapshot of those women who are making a mark on how sport is played, consumed, grown and delivered.